Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 A Note on Yeast

-If you only have active dry yeast, you just need to re order your steps a bit here.
-Add the yeast at the beginning with the water, honey, and oil and make sure your water is warm to the touch.
+If you only have active dry yeast, you just need add the yeast at the beginning with the water, honey, and oil and make sure your water is warm to the touch.
 Your yeast wants a warm cozy temperature to BLOOM.
 Once that yeast looks foamy, add in your flours.
+You can also do this in a separate bowl with a little but of the water from the recipe and a big pinch of sugar.
+This is a really fast and reliable way to bloom your yeast.
+I store my yeast in the freezer to make sure it is always fresh.

-1. Make the Dough: In the bowl of a stand mixer, combine the warm water, olive oil, honey, and salt.
-Add about half of the flour (3–4 cups) and mix until combined.
-Let the mixture rest for 30 minutes to hydrate the flour.
+1. Make the Dough: In the bowl of a stand mixer, combine the warm water, olive oil, honey, and yeast.
+Allow the yeast to bloom if needed.
+Then add the salt and apple cider vinegar.
+Add all of the flour and mix until just combined.
+Let the mixture rest for 10-30 minutes to hydrate the flour.

 3. First Rise: Cover the bowl with a towel and let the dough rise until doubled in size, about 1-2 hours.